The Bear Bryant Show: History

 As part of Bryant's contract with the University, he retained all of the rights to Alabama football game films.
 As such, he became one of the first collegiate football head coaches to have his own television program with the start of The Bear Bryant Show in 1958.
 Bryant was paid $3,000 per show and insisted on it being an hour long in order to cover the game in its entirety and for its perceived recruiting benefits.
 In 1966, the show became one of the first television shows produced in the state of Alabama to be broadcast in color.

 During the 25-year run of the program, several persons served as its co-host alongside Bryant.
 From the 1961 through 1965 seasons, the show was co-hosted by former Alabama broadcaster John Forney.
-Bill Austin, Sports Director of WCFT-TV Tuscaloosa co-hosted the 1966 season, Charley Thornton was later brought on as co-host and served alongside coach Bryant through the 1981 season.
+Bill Austin, sports director of WCFT-TV in Tuscaloosa, co-hosted the 1966 season, Charley Thornton was later brought on as co-host and served alongside coach Bryant through the 1981 season.
 At the conclusion of that season, Thornton left Alabama to become an executive athletics director at Texas A&M University.
 In September 1982, former Crimson Tide quarterback Steadman Shealy was selected to serve as the co-host for the show.
 The announcement was made by the producer of the program, Sloan-Major Advertising.
 The show ended at the conclusion of the 1982 season with the retirement of Bryant as head coach of the Crimson Tide.
 During its run, over 250 episodes were produced and for several years the show was one of the highest-rated syndicated television shows in the country.

 Although over 250 episodes were produced, only 77 episodes survive on tape.
 So few recordings of the show remain as a result of both the show being aired live, and many of the videotapes used to record the show in the 1970s being reused week-to-week.
 Many of the tapes that date back to the 1970s were recorded at the request of the father of former Alabama halfback Mike Stock, so he could watch highlights of his son with the Crimson Tide.
 In 1992, Golden Flake and Coke donated the 77 surviving episodes to the Paul W. Bryant Museum, and in 2001 an exhibition that featured the show called "Sundays at Four" opened at the Bryant Museum.
 Efforts to re-release the show on DVD have been discussed at various times, but have yet to yield fruit.